mnadeem/wishing-app/README.md

 # Prerequisites
 * Java 8
 * Maven 3
-* Docker if your deploying this app to Docker
+* Docker if you are deploying this app to Docker
 * Excel Reports with **name**, **email**, **dob** and **hire date** columns

 # Getting Started